openjdk/jfx-tests/README.md

 7) **Generating golden images**

 A golden image is a manually verified image of the expected graphical output of a test.
-Many of the javafx functional tests depend upon golden images for image comparison and assert.
+Many of the javafx functional tests depend upon golden images for image comparison and and assertion testing.
-In the absence of a centrally hosted directory of golden images, it is imperative that one needs to generate these golden images once and then subsequently run the tests.
+In the absence of a centrally hosted directory of golden images, you must generate these golden images once and then subsequently run the tests.
 Here are the steps to generate golden images

 a) Run the required tests (e.g. functional/SceneGraphTests) as described in step (6) above.
 This test run results in multiple test failures, but generates screenshots of test window in `build/images` directory.
-If satisfied with the expected graphical output, these images can be used as golden images by copying them to `build/golden/SceneGraphTests/prism/mac` directory (for a test run on MacOS).
+If satisfied with the expected graphical output, these images can be used as golden images by copying them to `build/golden/SceneGraphTests/prism/mac` directory (for a test run on macOS).
 Note - this directory structure needs to be created if not present.

 b) After placing the golden images in the directory mentioned above, re-run the tests using step (6).